extrawitz/11ty-dockerless-build/README.md

 ### Features
 - this action runs flawless without root-permissions as docker is not used.
 - you can use most common plugins, i.e. **@11ty/eleventy-img** which ist not possible with docker-gh-actions.
-- You can pass custom args to the eleventy-command´
+- You can pass custom args to the eleventy-command

 ### Example-Workflow